EPFL-LAP/fpga21-scaled-tech/README.md

 For running the Python scripts, Python 2.7 is required.

 ## Code Organization and Result Reproduction

+All scripts should be run from the directory of their source file.

 The source code is structured as follows: